Butler Transit Authority: History

 The Butler Transit Authority traces its roots to the early 1980s, when the City of Butler Renaissance Commission started a local bus service to revitalize downtown.
 This service became the Butler Township-City Joint Municipal Transit Authority (BTCJMTA) in 1989.
 The BTCJMTA changed its name to the Butler Transit Authority in 2006.
 Since its founding, the Butler Transit Authority has expanded beyond its 4 original routes.
 An express route was added in the mid-1990s, which would become route 5 in 2011.
 In 2017, 4 commuter routes running from Butler to Pittsburgh were created.
 Along with the expansion of service, facilities and equipment have been upgraded over the years.
 A transit center consisting of an administrative office and bus garage was completed in 2010.
 The BTA started purchasing buses fueled with Compressed Natural Gas (CNG) in 2017 and in 2019 a new CNG fueling station was completed at the bus garage.
 In 2022, the addition of a training room, commuter waiting room, and Park n' Ride lot was completed at the transit center.
+In 2023, the last diesel fueled bus was sold.